ronniebm/React-JS/01-Intro-react/README.md

 ### file:  index.html
 My very first introduction to REACT JS.
--How to use REACT called as Script, this is not a common practice.
+- How to use REACT called as Script, this is not a common practice.
--it's only for basic understanding purposes.
+- it's only for basic understanding purposes.
--react.production, react DOM, and babel JavaScript compiler.
+- react.production, react DOM, and babel JavaScript compiler.